Envian/xiv-criterion-na-strats/guides/_ew/amr/moko/kasumi-giri.md

 * Left and In
 * Front and Out

-This could be instead interperated as
+This could be instead interpreted as

 * Start Front and Out
 * Move Left and In